isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Information and Communication Technology.md

 permalink: /holistic-education/curriculum/ict/
 description: ""
 third_nav_title: Curriculum
+variant: markdown
 ---
 Information Technology
 ======================

-### Mission
+### Focus:

-To equip every Anchorlite (staff and students) with the necessary ICT skills so as to be future-ready in the rapid-changing world.
+The ICT Department is committed to equipping every Anchorlite with the necessary ICT skills to be future-ready in the rapid-changing world.

-### Beliefs
+### Objectives:

 •	Every Anchorlite (staff and students) to be given equal opportunity to learn ICT skills<br>
 •	ICT increases efficiency (Administrative)<br>
 •	Tapping on the affordances of ICT where necessary<br>
 •	Engage students through the use of ICT in teaching and learning<br>
-•	Transfer of learning (staff to staff & staff to students)<br>
+•	Transfer of learning (staff to staff &amp; staff to students)<br>